 Signs depend on the size of the tear and the amount of abdominal contents that move up into the chest cavity.

-With small tears and most congenital hernias, there may be no obvious signs.
-However, in most cases, the dog may have some breathing difficulties, especially during stress or exercise, and mild gastrointestinal upset.
-In severe cases, the dog may have much more trouble breathing and abnormal heart rhythms.
+There may be no apparent signs of small tears and most congenital hernias.
+However, in most cases, the dog may have breathing difficulties, especially during stress or exercise, and mild gastrointestinal upset.
+The dog may have much more trouble breathing and abnormal heart rhythms in severe cases.

 Diagnosis is based on history, physical examination, and x-rays.
-Sometimes, ultrasound or special x-ray dye studies are needed.
+Some cases require ultrasound or special x-ray dye studies.

 Treatment requires surgical repair.
 In cases of recent trauma, the dog must be stabilized before the hernia can be corrected.
 Prognosis after surgery is initially guarded because of the seriousness of the operation and the risk of complications.